holstt/garmin-connect-discordbot/README.md

 # URL for the Discord webhook
 WEBHOOK_URL=https://discordapp.com/api/webhooks/1234567890/abcdefghijklmnopqrstuvwxyz

-# The hour (in 24-hour format) when the daily health summary should be fetched.
+# The time in format HH:MM when the daily health summary should be fetched.
-# If data is not available at this time, the program will schedule a retry at a
+# If data for today is not available yet, the program will schedule a retry at a
 # later time until the data becomes available
-NOTIFY_AT_HOUR=6
+NOTIFY_TIME_OF_DAY=06:00

 # The IANA time zone in which the NOTIFY_AT_HOUR is specified.
 # See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 TIME_ZONE=Europe/Berlin

 # OPTIONAL: Garmin Connect credentials.
 If not provided, you will be prompted to
-# enter them when the program runs.
+# enter them at program startup.
 GARMIN_EMAIL=my@email.com
 GARMIN_PASSWORD=mypassword

 # OPTIONAL: Path to the session directory location.
-If a session file already
+If provided, the Garmin session will be saved to disk after login.
-# exists in this directory (e.g., from a previous run), it will be reused if still
+# If a session file already exists in this directory (e.g., from a previous run), it will be reused if still valid.
-# valid.
-If no path is specified, the session will only be stored in memory.
+# If no path is specified, the session will only be stored in memory.
 # Please note that if the session is not persisted and you repeatedly restart the
 # program, you might experience rate limiting issues due to logging in too often.
-SESSION_DIRECTORY_PATH=path/to/session/directory
+DATA_DIRECTORY_PATH=path/to/data/directory
 ```

 ## Local Installation 💻